fgbossema/fgbossema.github.io/_posts/2024-05-31-intact_workshop.md

 ---
 layout: post
-title: Workshop 31 May 2D3D photography
+title: 2D3D photography workshop
-excerpt: ""
+excerpt: "workshop"
 tags: [CWI]
 comments: false
 category: blog
 ---

 Welcome to the workshop 'Visualising exterior and interior of objects in 3D'.

 Needed downloads for testing the Blender plugin!